realityforge/Quake-III-Arena/improve_build_automation.md

 #### Phase 2 - Cross compile where cross compile tools are available

 Add support for cross compiling where possible.
 At a minimum it should be possible to compile to both `macos-x86_64` and `macos-arm64` on a host `macos` and probably support the compilation to `linux-x86_64` on a host environment of `macos`.

+<a name="phase_3" ></a>

+#### Phase 3 - Cached, Remote, Distributed Build infrastructure

+Add support for performing builds on remote hosts using distributed build cache.
+It is unclear whether the benefit will outweigh the cost when there is a single developer, performing limited content generation.